by

 Keep in mind that if you have a custom plugin built, it will only be updated when you hire someone to update it.
 When negotiating the initial cost estimate, you should discuss maintenance updates, too.

 Plugins can add some very useful and cool features to your website, but you can’t go installing every plugin in the WordPress repository.
-But each situation is different.
-How many plugins are too many plugins?
-A WooCommerce website is going to require more plugins than a simple blog or landing page.
-A better question to ask is:
+Each situation is different.